In consultation with the customer or product owner, the team divides up the work to be done into functional increments called “user stories.”

 - knows at least one standard format for expressing user stories

-- able to illustrate a user story with an example (including user's goal, existing context, user's actions and expected outcomes)
+- able to illustrate a user story with an example (including the user’s goal, existing context, user’s actions, and expected outcomes)

 - able to divide up the functional goals of a development effort into user stories (possibly epics), ensuring no gaps are left

 - knows several formats for expressing user stories and can choose the most appropriate one

 - able to express the acceptance criteria for a user story in terms that will be directly usable as an automated acceptance test

 - knows or can identify the relevant user roles and populations and refers to them appropriately in user stories